KiraResari/ceal-chronicler-f/Protocol.md

 # Immediate Issues

 * Navigating back does not work properly (try selecting a different point in time, then opening a character view, then navigating back)
-* Changing views causes the dread "A * was used after being disposed" error